HaploidJS/haploidjs.github.io/docs/guide/register-app.md

 ### HTML entry

 Starting with _qiankun_, almost all micro-frontend frameworks support entry in HTML format, i.e. parsing JS and CSS from HTML pages.
-It's just that HTML code is ever-changing, and different attributes contained by different elements can affect the availability of JS/CSS, the execution method, and the order of execution.
+It's just that HTML code is ever-changing, and different attributes contained by different elements can affect the availability of JS and CSS, the execution method, and the order of execution.

 Haploid.js supports the following attributes of HTML elements, making it as compatible as possible with HTML: